icysamon/TangoPlayer/README.md

-# MDX Parser in Godot
+# Tango Player
 ## Introduction
-a mdx parser in Godot, which run by godot's xml parser.
+A mdx parser in Godot, which run by godot's xml parser.

 ## Path
 - Godot 4